-- System User Manual - Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
+- ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
+If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor. - □ Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
 Since they include C++ modules along with Java and Python examples, they are platform specific, built using CMake and require linking against the OSFI library.
-If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost. - □ Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
+If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost.

+□ Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
 Without this file, openSF might not start.

 In order to generate the installer, the openSF.build/generate-installers.py script can be used.
 It requires the other components to be present at openSF.build/installers/external.
 The user can place them there manually, or, if these outputs are uploaded to some internal Maven repository (e.g. as part of some continuous integration build system), the dependencies.pom and gather-components.py files in that same folder are designed to download them from such a repository automatically.
-In either case, the layout should look like Figure 8-1.
+In either case, the layout should look like Figure 9-1.

-Finally, if install4j is available, running the installer generation script will create files similar to those displayed in Figure 8-2.
+Finally, if install4j is available, running the installer generation script will create files similar to those displayed in Figure 9-2.
 The script accepts settings through several environment variables including the product version and installer signing capabilities; see the script itself for details.

-9. ANNEX E: USING DOCKER IN OPENSF SIMULATIONS
+10. ANNEX F: USING DOCKER IN OPENSF SIMULATIONS